 How often are you supposed to clean a chandelier?
 Is 12 years too long between cleanings?
-Really?
-What if you hate it?
+What if you hate the chandelier?
 What if you’re planning on replacing it but just haven’t found the right fixture yet?

 These are questions I ask myself every time I go down the stairs.
 Because that’s when I see this dreaded light and the cobwebs that hang from it to all corners of our front entrance way.
 Look at it.
 It’s hideous!

 I’ve been on the search for a new fixture since we moved into this house 12 years ago.
 Not a REAL search, but you know… if I’m out and see something that I like, maybe I’ll buy it.

 So, 12 years in a stone house that is essentially made from dust and deteriorating.
 12 years of pets.
 12 years of pretty intensive renovations.